"To have a direct experience with dying is profound and rare.

 What Is a Compassionate Community for End of Life Care?

-A Compassionate Community for End of Life Care expands the responsibility of palliative services from a few highly trained specialists to all members of the community.
+A Compassionate Community acknowledges that care for one another during life’s most testing moments is not solely a task for health and social services but is everyone’s responsibility.
 For most of us, 95% of the experiences in aging, serious illness and bereavement will occur outside our visits with health professionals or hospital stays.
 Aging, loss and dying are not medical issues with social aspects, but rather social issues with medical aspects.
 The goal of a Compassionate Community is to mobilize citizens to provide practical and emotional support for all of its community members affected by difficult aging, serious illness, caring, dying, loss, death and bereavement.

 - It is a new way of thinking about how care is provided to our frail elderly and those who face life-limiting illness.